Mitchell Johnson

-Mitchell Guy Johnson (born 2 November 1981) is a former Australian cricketer, who played all forms of the game for his national side.
+Mitchell Guy Johnson (born 2 November 1981) is an Australian former cricketer, who played all forms of the game for his national side.
 He is a left-arm fast bowler and left-handed batsman.
 He represented Australia in international cricket from 2005 to 2015.
-Johnson is considered to be one of the greatest fast bowlers of his era.
+Johnson is considered to be one of the greatest fast bowlers of his era and is referred as the most lethal bowler of all time.
+With his time representing Australia, Johnson won multiple ICC titles with the team: the 2007 Cricket World Cup, the 2015 Cricket World Cup, the 2006 ICC Champions Trophy, and the 2009 ICC Champions Trophy.

 Johnson was awarded the International Cricket Council's Sir Garfield Sobers Trophy (ICC Cricketer of the Year) in 2009.
 After suffering a drop in form that led to his removal from the national side in early 2013, he was particularly successful in his 'comeback' to the Australian Test squad during the 2013–14 Ashes series in Australia, during which he dominated England's batting.
 He cemented his place in the Australian side in the following Test series against South Africa and was rewarded with his second Sir Garfield Sobers Trophy and first ICC Test Player of the Year award in 2014.
 He played a key role in the semi-final and final matches of the 2015 World Cup, which ultimately culminated in Australia winning the World Cup for the fifth time.

 Johnson retired from all forms of international cricket in November 2015, having represented Australia in a total of 256 matches.
 He was the last active Australian player with a Test cap number in the 300s.
 In terms of time span, Johnson is also the quickest bowler to reach 150 Test wickets, doing so in 2 years and 139 days.

 In August 2018, Johnson announced his retirement from all forms of cricket.

 Early life

 Johnson was born and raised in Townsville, Queensland.
 His first sporting love was tennis with his idol being Pete Sampras.
 At 14 he was offered the opportunity to move to Brisbane to further his tennis career but turned it down.
-It wasn't until the age of 17 that Johnson gave up on his childhood dream of being a professional tennis player and began focusing on cricket.
+It was not until the age of 17 that Johnson gave up on his childhood dream of being a professional tennis player and began focusing on cricket.